Alfresco/alfresco-ng2-components/docs/core/upload.directive.md

 ### Styling

-The decorated element gets `adf-upload__dragging` CSS class name in the class list every time files are dragged over it.
-This allows changing look and feel of your components in case additional visual indication is required, for example you may want drawing a dashed border around the table row on drag:
+The decorated element is styled with the `adf-upload__dragging` CSS class whenever a file is dragged over it.
+This lets you change the look and feel of your components when you need different visual indication.
+For example, you could draw a dashed border around a table row when an item is dragged onto it:

 ```html
 <table>